-The proposed Polo Club development provides approximately 45 acres of common open space, or roughly 40% of the subject property, exceeding the 35% minimum area required by City Code.
-The open space includes landscaped buffer areas, naturalized detention ponds with sitting areas, two neighborhood clubhouses with associated pools and amenities, and two dog parks.
+The proposed Polo Club development provides approximately 37 acres of common open space, or roughly 35% of the subject property in compliance with the 35% minimum area required by City Code.
+The open space includes landscaped buffer areas, naturalized detention ponds with sitting areas, two neighborhood clubhouses with associated pools and amenities, and a dog park.
 The apartment clubhouse is approximately 6,700 square feet and has a pool for the apartment community residents and their guests.
-One of the proposed dog parks is also provided for the apartment community residents.
+The proposed dog park is also provided for the apartment community residents.
 The neighborhood clubhouse is approximately 6,400 square feet and also has a pool, as well as game courts, for Polo Club residents and their guests.
-A multi-use path will be constructed along the north side of 119th Street from the west property line of the subject property to the old Book Road pavement will be converted to a bike path, connecting the path along 119th Street to the existing bike path that runs along the west side of the DuPage River up to and beyond the intersection of Book Road and 111th Street.
+A shared-use path will be constructed along the north side of 119th Street from the west property line of the subject property to the old Book Road pavement will be converted to a shared use path, connecting the path along 119th Street to the existing bike path that runs along the west side of the DuPage River up to and beyond the intersection of Book Road and 111th Street.

-The petitioner's responses to the Standards for Granting a PUD are included in the Development

-Petition.
-Staff is in general agreement with the petitioner's Findings and recommends adoption by the Planning and Zoning Commission.
+The petitioner's responses to the Standards for Granting a PUD are included in the Development Petition.
+Staff is in general agreement with the petitioner's Findings and recommends adoption by City Council.